EW-10/AI-Agents-Capstone/README.md

 The solution includes a SKILL.md file for the Antigravity agent and a generate_cv.js file responsible for creating the CV document.
 Refer to the setup instructions above to use this agent within Antigravity.

 After completing this agent, it became clear that a web app might ultimately be a more suitable implementation.
 However, due to reaching the model quota on Antigravity, further development was not possible at this stage.

+I have used Copilot to edit my project description and to create the project structure diagram attached.